 On pressing this button, the application will get pinned, causing it to appear on all virtual desktops and in the same position on their screen.

-Summary – Essential Linux Questions and Answers for Freshers.
+Summary – Essential Linux Questions to Prepare for Interview.

 We are hopeful that the above essential Linux questions and answers would help you immensely.
 And you’ll do well in your upcoming interviews.